 In my work as a toddler cookery teacher I often make pizza pinwheels with the children.

 - spreading the tomato sauce on - use the back of a spoon to avoid the pastry being cut by a knife

 - sprinkle grated cheese

 - add oregano

 Can you make these pizza pinwheels vegan?

-Yes.
-I often freeze these as they are so useful for lunchboxes.
-If I put one frozen in my son’s lunchbox in the morning it's defrosted in time for his lunch.
+I often freeze my pizza swirls as they are so useful for lunch boxes.
+If I put one frozen in my child's lunchbox in the morning it's defrosted in time for lunch.